 Nomatic Travel Pack – For the Ultra Minimalist

-The Nomatic Travel Pack is another great offering from Nomatic and it’s perfect if you truly want to embrace the minimalist style!
+The slightly smaller Nomatic Travel Pack is another great offering from Nomatic and it’s perfect if you truly want to embrace the minimalist style!

 If that wasn’t enough, the bag also contains a separate area for a tablet and laptop of up to 15” which is TSA approved as it lays flat.
 It comes with plenty of pockets like a business bag, including a pocket with RFID-blocking technology to protect your electronic data!

-My only qualm is that this backpack does not fit under airplane seats or in the overhead bins of smaller budget airplanes when it is packed to the brim (30-liters!).
-If you think you’re going to use this bag at its 30-liter capacity more than as a daypack, then I suggest buying the Nomatic 40-liter travel bag.
+My only qualm is that this backpack does not fit under aeroplane seats or in the overhead bins of smaller budget airplanes when it is packed to the brim (30-liters!).
+If you think you’re going to use this bag at its 30-litre capacity more than as a daypack, then I suggest buying the Nomatic 40-litre travel bag.

 - Internal divider